 One of the primary reasons why children lose their teeth prematurely is due to poor dental health, which leads to tooth decay and cavities.
 As seen in our previous blog, tooth decay is one of the reasons for a toothache.
 Thus, all of this can be easily avoided with preventive dentistry that begins with starting their dental care early.

-The below children’s dental care tips can help you protect your child’s smile and give them a head start on their dental health.
+Now that you know the importance of paediatric dental care, the below children’s dental care tips can help you protect your child’s smile and give them a head start on their dental health.

 How to Take Care of Child’s Teeth?

 - Teach Dental Hygiene Early